 - Store gas cylinders outside and protect against direct sunlight and frosts.

 If you suspect a leak to the cylinder or pipework, brush soapy water around the joints and watch for bubbles.
-You can tighten to fix the issue but do NOT overtighten.
+You can tighten to fix the issue but don't overtighten.

 Tips for pet safety

 Be vigilant with your pets and open fire.
 Pets are naturally curious animals and it’s important to take care of their safety.
-Keep an eye on them whilst the fire is lit or put them indoors to ensure they stay safe.
+Keep an eye on them while the fire is lit or put them indoors to ensure they stay out of harms way.

-Do not leave food, skewers or drinks within your pet’s reach.
-Many human foods are best avoided by pets and alcohol is a definite no-no. Any rubbish dispose of safely where your pet cannot reach it.
+Don't leave food, skewers or drinks within your pet’s reach.
+Many human foods are best avoided by pets and alcohol is a definite no-no. Dispose of your rubbish safely, where your pet cannot get to it.

 If the worst should happen

-Follow these tips and it will ensure you have fun outdoors.
-If you or someone does get hurt, please call 111 for assistance or an emergency, 999.
-If your home including any outbuildings is damaged by fire you could make a claim on your home insurance.
+Follow these tips to ensure maximum fun is had outdoors this summer.
+If someone does get hurt, please call 111 for assistance or for emergencies, dial 999.
+If your home or any outbuildings are damaged by fire you could make a claim on your home insurance.